mosaic-group/openfpm_pdata/README.md

 OpenFPM is a scalable and open C++ framework for particles and mesh simulations.

-You can build scalable molecular dynamics, Smooth Particle Hydrodybamics, Granular flow, Finite difference, Hybrid Particle-Mesh codes on CPUs and GPUs.
+You can build scalable Molecular Dynamics, Smooth Particle Hydrodynamics, Granular flows, Finite differences, Hybrid Particle-Mesh codes on CPUs and GPUs.

 We provide examples for each case in the documentation.